 On April 30, 2012, the CSE convened for the student's annual review and to develop an IEP for the 2012-13 school year (Parent Exs.
 A at p.
 12).
 Finding the student eligible for special education as a student with a learning disability, the April 2012 CSE recommended an 8:1+1 special class placement in a 12-month program at a State-approved nonpublic day school (Parent Ex.
-A at pp. 8-9, 12).7 The CSE recommended 15 annual goals in mathematics, reading, speech and language, written expression, and counseling (id. at pp. 3-7).
-The April 2012 CSE also recommended related services consisting of one 30-minute session per week of individual counseling; one 30-minute session per week of group speech-language therapy (id. at p.
+A at pp. 8-9, 12).
+The CSE recommended 15 annual goals in mathematics, reading, speech and language, written expression, and counseling (id. at pp. 3-7).
+The April 2012 CSE also recommended related services consisting of one 30-minute session per week of individual counseling; one 30-minute session per week of group counseling; and two 30-minute sessions per week of group speech-language therapy (id. at p.
 8).
 The April 2012 CSE also recommended special transportation, testing accommodations, and modified promotion criteria for the student (id. at pp. 9-11, 13).